gilcrest/diygoapi/README.md

 ### Step 3 - Prepare Environment (2 options)

-Several Mage programs in this project take an environment (env) parameter (e.g., `func DBUp(env string)`).
-These must have certain environment variables set.
+All Mage programs in this project which take an environment (env) parameter (e.g., `func DBUp(env string)`), must have certain environment variables set.
 These environment variables can be set independently [option 1](#option-1---set-your-environment-independently) or based on a configuration file [option 2](#option-2---set-your-environment-through-a-config-file).
 Depending on which environment method you choose, the values to pass to the env parameter when running Mage programs in this project are as follows:

 | env string | File Path             | Description                                                                                                    |
 |------------|-----------------------|----------------------------------------------------------------------------------------------------------------|